MalikTaylor/Security-System-Arduino/README.md

 </p>

 ### About
-This project is a basic Security system powered by the Arduino Uno.
-To access the system the user must enter their correct password.
-Currently, the security system can store multiple passwords for different users.
-For detecting motion the system uses a PIR Sensor, once triggered, the system signals an alarm using the Piezo Buzzer.
-The user will be prompted to enter their password to deactivate the alarm for a maximum of three entries.
-If the user falsely enters in the password more than three times, the security system will enter Alert mode.
-Once accessed, the user will be taken to the security systems menu screen where they can change their password or activate the alarm.
+This project is a basic security system powered by the Arduino Uno.
+The security system can store multiple passwords for different users, to access the system the user must enter their correct password.
+Once accessed, the user will be taken to the main menu where they can access the system's settings, change their password, or activate the system's alarm.
+For detecting motion the system uses a PIR sensor.
+If armed and the sensor is triggered, the system signals an alarm using the Piezo Buzzer.
+The user will then be prompted to enter their password to deactivate the alarm.
+If the user falsely enters in the password more than three times, the security system will enter a lock-down state.

 ## Setup